Upcoming Sessions

 See All Upcoming Sessions

-Note: This is a recording of a webinar held on January 26, 2017.
-Training Overview This recorded webinar highlights federal programs and services, with emphasis on how health departments can leverage available resources that may improve health outcomes within communities they serve.
-Health departments, committed to maintaining and improving the health of the communities they serve, may be unaware of the vast array of federal programs and services that they can tap into to help them achieve their mission.
-For instance, within the U.S. Department of Health and Human Services (HHS), the Health Resources and Administration (HRSA) and the Office of Minority Health (OMH) share goals to achieve health equity and provision of essential health services to people who are geographically isolated, economically or medically vulnerable, including people living with HIV/AIDS, pregnant women, mothers, and their families and those in need of high-quality primary health care.
+Note: This is a recording of a webinar held on October 12, 2017.
+Training Overview This is a recording of the live webinar "Basic Principles of Nutrition Education" with Kim Jenkins.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
-For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Arlene Lester, DDS, MPH Captain, United States Public Health Service Regional Minority Health Consultant, Office of the Secretary, Office of Minority Health Judy Trawick, RN, BSN, CPHQ Public Health Analyst, Health Resources and Services Administration, Office of Regional Operations, Region IV Michele Farris, MA Senior Advisor, Health Resources and Services Administration, Bureau of Health Workforce Division of Regional Operations, Region IV This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
+For technical support, please contact [email protected].
+About the Trainer Kimberly Jenkins, MHA is the SNAP Education Program Manager for the Chronic Disease Prevention Section.
+She focuses on implementing interventions related to worksite health.
+Prior to working for the Department of Public Health, she worked with University of Georgia Cooperative Extension where she managed the Expanded Food and Nutrition Education Program (EFNEP) in several counties in Georgia.
+Kimberly earned her MHA from Clayton State University and her undergraduate degree in Nutrition Science from the University of Georgia.
+This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
-Read More
+Read more

 Shopping Cart